 Measure Honors Peres’ Role in ‘Forging the Strong and Unbreakable Bond between the United States and Israel’

-WASHINGTON, DC – The Senate on Thursday evening passed bipartisan legislation introduced by Senator Kelly Ayotte (R-NH) and Senator Michael Bennet (D-CO) to award Israeli President Shimon Peres with a Congressional Gold Medal.
-The bill passed the Senate unanimously and now awaits passage by the House of Representatives.
-If the bill is enacted, President Peres would be the first sitting President of Israel to receive this prestigious award.
+WASHINGTON, DC – Senator Kelly Ayotte (R-NH) and Senator Michael Bennet (D-CO) today announced Congress has passed bipartisan legislation they introduced to award Israeli President Shimon Peres with a Congressional Gold Medal.
+The bill passed both chambers unanimously this week and now goes to the president to be signed into law.
+Once the bill is enacted, President Peres would be the first sitting President of Israel to receive this prestigious award.

 The Congressional Gold Medal is the highest civilian award in the United States and is awarded to individuals, organizations, or events that have made a tremendous contribution to the history and culture of our country.

-Ayotte and Bennet introduced the legislation in August, coinciding with the65th anniversary of the founding of Israel and President Peres’ 90th birthday.
-Congressmen Joe Kennedy (D-MA) and Trent Franks (R-AZ) are cosponsoring companion legislation in the House of Representatives.
+Ayotte and Bennet introduced the legislation in August, coinciding with the 65th anniversary of the founding of Israel and President Peres’ 90th birthday.
+Congressmen Joe Kennedy (D-MA) and Trent Franks (R-AZ) cosponsored companion legislation in the House of Representatives.

 Shimon Peres was born in Poland in 1923 and his family emigrated to Tel Aviv in 1934.
 Peres went on to serve in several high-level cabinet positions in the Israeli government, including as Minister of Defense, Foreign Minister, and Prime Minister – a career in public service that spans over 70 years.
 A member of Israel’s founding generation, he was elected president in 2007.
 He will celebrate his 91st birthday on Saturday, August 2.